openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-intro.rst

 .. note::

-   For more on Yocto Linux kernels, see the ":ref:`kernel-dev/kernel-dev-concepts-appx:yocto project kernel development and maintenance`" section.
+   For more on Yocto Linux kernels, see the ":ref:`Yocto Project Kernel Development and Maintenance <kernel-big-picture>`" section.

 The Yocto Project also provides a powerful set of kernel tools for